soulreaper006/soul-project-1/README.md

 # soul-project-1
-rhis project is createt by soulreaper
+this project is createt by soulreaper